PX4/PX4-Autopilot/nuttx/configs/README.txt

       descriptors (one for each open)
     CONFIG_NFILE_STREAMS - The maximum number of streams that can be fopen'ed
-    CONFIG_NAME_MAX - The maximum size of a file name.
+    CONFIG_NAME_MAX - Maximum number of bytes in a filename (not including terminating null).
+Default: 32
+    CONFIG_PATH_MAX - Maximum number of bytes in a pathname, including the terminating null character.
+Default: MIN(256,(4*CONFIG_NAME_MAX+1))
     CONFIG_STDIO_BUFFER_SIZE - Size of the buffer to allocate on fopen.
 (Only if CONFIG_NFILE_STREAMS > 0)
     CONFIG_STDIO_LINEBUFFER - If standard C buffered I/O is enabled